thacherT1D/webdevstuff/Promises/Promises.desc.md

 These two arguments are functions which tell the promise how it should branch and allow you to return different values.
 For example, let's have a promise simply check to see if a number is odd or not.
 Open up a node repl and paste in the following code.

+### Exercise

+Turn to a neighbor and explain what a promise is and how it works in your own words.
+Then, diagram how a promise works.

 ## Why is a promise important?

 The main benefit of a promise is its ability to separate the success handling logic from the error handling logic.